timw4mail/HummingBirdAnimeClient/README.md

 1. Install dependencies via composer: `composer install`
 2. Change the `WHOSE` constant declaration in `index.php` to your name
 3. Configure settings in `app/config/config.php` to your liking
+4. Create the following directories if they don't exist, and make sure they are world writable
+	* app/cache
+	* public/images/manga
+	* public/images/anime
+	* public/js/cache

 #### Anime Collection Additional Installation
 * Run `php /vendor/bin/phinx migrate -e development` to create the database tables